Wisconsin mill that exploded had been reprimanded on safety

 MADISON, Wis.
 (AP) — A Wisconsin corn mill that exploded late Wednesday night was reprimanded by federal safety inspectors six years ago for not taking precautions against dust explosions, which are a major hazard in handling grain, records show.

-The blast at the Didion Milling Plant in Cambria, a rural village about 45 miles (72.42 kilometers) northeast of Madison, left at least one person dead.
-Emergency workers were still searching for two employees as of Thursday afternoon.
+The blast at the Didion Milling Plant in Cambria, a rural village about 45 miles (72.42 kilometers) northeast of Madison, left at least two people dead.
+Columbia County Sheriff Dennis Richards confirmed the body of the second worker was found late Thursday afternoon.
+Emergency crews were still searching for a third worker.
 Nearly a dozen other employees were taken to area hospitals.
 None of the workers have been identified.

 The cause of the blast remained unknown as of Thursday afternoon, Didion officials said.
 U.S. Occupational Safety and Health Administration investigators were on the scene.